noveltylanterns/fingers/fingers-protocol-draft.md

 This specification does not require any particular storage model or backend design.

-These rules also appliy to malformed, unsupported, or unsuccessful requests.
-Since errors are just a plaintext response, and the daemon responds in plaintext anyways, how it chooses to respond is beyond the scope of the protocol.
+These rules also apply to malformed, unsupported, or unsuccessful requests.
+Since the protocol has no error format and all responses are plaintext, how the daemon handles them is beyond the scope of this specification.
 A server may:

 - return ordinary plaintext output
 - return a not-found style response